+A 5 star recipe, great for entertaining.
 I use the glaze to marinate the pork for about an hour before grilling.
 I agree with others that the smoked chips don't make much difference due to the short cooking time.
 7 min for each side on the gas grill was just right.
 I made a mango salsa as side; any sweet and tangy side seems to work well.

 We used jumbo shrimp instead of pork and the flavor was awesome.
 Followed the marinade recipe to a T. Served with Barbequed Cabbage with Santa Fe Seasonings and Chipotle-Corn Mashed Potatoes.
 Great summer meal made almost exclusively on the grill!

 This is a fantastic glaze that really is terrific with pork, although I can see it also working well for chicken.
 This really does take 15 minutes at medium to medium high (meaning about 4 second count for hand above grate).
 I tried 12 but it wasn't cooked through enough, and this is coming from someone who likes their pork pink in the middle.
 Remember to have a spray bottle handy to spray down the chips in case they flame up - most of the time chips catch fire, even with a multi-hour soak.
 Also, consider dumping most of the chips to the outside ring of the coals, and primarily to one side, so that the tenderloin can be put on the other side.
 The smoke will still permeate the meat, but the chips might not erupt directly under the pork, thus reducing the likelihood of scorching.
 Serving it with the Grits with Greens recipe from CL was an excellent pairing.